chenlezhi/MUST-FM/README.md

 These papers present the core algorithm on which this package is built, as well as other relevant developments.

 - Qiangwei Peng, Zihan Wang, Junda Ying, Yuhao Sun, Qing Nie, Lei Zhang, Tiejun Li, Peijie Zhou.
 “WFR-FM: Simulation-Free Dynamic Unbalanced Optimal Transport”.
 In: *ICLR 2026*.
-- Qiangwei Peng, Peijie Zhou, and Tiejun Li. “stVCR: Reconstructing spatio-temporal dynamics of cell development using optimal transport”.
+- Qiangwei Peng, Peijie Zhou, and Tiejun Li. “stVCR: Spatiotemporal dynamics of single cells”.
 In: *Nature Methods*.

 ## Contact information